 Chromebooks are usually cheaper, faster, and simpler than PCs, but mastering a new operating system has its challenges.
 Everything is slightly different than what you are used to on Windows and macOS.
 Chromebook keyboard shortcuts and Chromebook trackpad gestures have a learning curve of their own.
-Here are the most important ones you should definitely know about.
+Here are the most important ones you should know.

 Read next: What is a Chromebook, and what can it do?

 Once you get up and running with your Chromebook, these are the shortcuts you’ll probably use the most.
 They pretty much cover the basics, and you’ll want to commit them to memory.
 Here are our general shortcuts: